-- To be treated with respect, dignity, and sensitivity. - To receive appropriate support from the University. - Privacy to the extent possible, consistent with applicable law and University policy. - Information about the University's Sexual Misconduct/Title IX Policy. - The presence of an Adviser throughout the process. - To participate or to decline to participate in the investigation or complaint resolution process.
-However, a decision not to participate in the process either in whole or in part will not prevent the University from proceeding with the information available. - A prompt and thorough investigation of the allegations. - Adequate time to review documents in the Office of Judicial Affairs following the investigation. - To appeal the decision made or any sanctions imposed by the Dean of Students to a Hearing Panel of the University Board on Student Conduct. - To challenge a Hearing Panel member(s) for a possible conflict of interest. - To refrain from making self-incriminating statements. - To appeal the decision by made the Hearing Panel of the University Board on Student Conduct to the University Provost. - Notification, in writing, of the case resolution, including the outcome of any appeals, and the final determination. - For the complainant, to report the incident to law enforcement (including the Boston University Police or with the police department in the jurisdiction in which the sexual misconduct occurred) at any time.
+- The presence of an Adviser throughout the process. - To participate or to decline to participate in the investigation or complaint resolution process.
+However, a decision not to participate in the process either in whole or in part may not prevent the University from proceeding with the information available. - A prompt and thorough investigation of the allegations. - Adequate time to review documents in the Office of Judicial Affairs following the investigation. - To appeal the decision made or any sanctions imposed by the Dean of Students to a Hearing Panel of the University Board on Student Conduct. - To challenge a Hearing Panel member(s) for a possible conflict of interest. - To refrain from making self-incriminating statements. - To appeal the decision by made the Hearing Panel of the University Board on Student Conduct to the University Provost. - Notification, in writing, of the case resolution, including the outcome of any appeals, and the final determination. - For the complainant, to report the incident to law enforcement (including the Boston University Police or with the police department in the jurisdiction in which the sexual misconduct occurred) at any time.